abhishek-sanwal/Nifty_Realtime/Readme.md

 **Note:**
 The project is actively under development, and additional features are being added regularly.
 Feel free to contribute or provide feedback to help improve and expand the functionality of the PCR Tracker.

-**Disclaimer:**
-This tool is for informational purposes only and should not be considered financial advice.
-Always perform your own research before making any investment decisions.

-_Happy tracking!_ 📈✨